rhart/vertx-maven-plugin/README.md

 	</plugin>

-This plugin currently only works for Java based verticles.
+This plugin currently works for all verticle languages except Ruby.